TechWithOmid/neovim-config/README.md

    - Double right click acts like `<C-]>`

 more informtion about [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua)

+---

+### Treesitter
+treesitter is parser for better syntax highlight and more things. you just need to install language you want just run this command:
+`:TSInstall <lang>`

+for more information see this [link](https://github.com/nvim-treesitter/nvim-treesitter)

 ## TODO
 - [ ] make the shortcuts guide cleaner